 Silver Sunday is a powerful vehicle to draw attention to the problem of loneliness amongst older people.
 Celebrating the contribution of older people to society, also increases their happiness and well-being and presents an opportunity to bring generations together.

-This year Silver Sunday takes place on 1 October 2017 and we have people queuing up to put on free events for older people.
+This year Silver Sunday took place on 1st October 2023; the next Silver Sunday is on 6th October 2024.
 We are so grateful to local authorities, communities, private, voluntary and public organisations and individuals across the country who put on these events or simply write a card or deliver a cake.
 Past events have included zumba classes, curling, cricket, ballet, Silver circuit training, martial arts, Tai Chi and a Mad Hatter’s Tea Party.
-Details can be found at www.silversunday.org.uk.

-Silver Sunday started in Westminster in 2012 and since then has gained widespread support.
 The aim is to turn it into a national day matching Mothering Sunday and Fathers’ Day, establishing it in the national consciousness as a day when we think about older people and help them.
-With the support of the Sir Simon Milton Foundation, Silver Sunday has grown to the point where last year over 600 events were held nationwide – from the south of England to Glasgow and all the way to Northern Ireland – and more than 4,000 people attended one.
+With the support of the Sir Simon Milton Foundation, Silver Sunday has grown to the point where thousands of activities and acts of kindness towards older people take place each year – from the south of England to Glasgow and all the way to Northern Ireland.

 We want to make a step change in the number of activities, making Silver Sunday truly national.
 Our strategy sets out the following objectives: